assafei/push/README.md

 raix:push Push notifications
 =========

+Assaf: to use in development mode, need the following:
+    export PACKAGE_DIRS="/Users/assafei/workspace/ae-packages"

 > Push notifications for cordova (ios, android) browser (Chrome, Safari, Firefox) - One unified api on client and server.

 Status: